darkoverlordofdata/doran-dark/readme.md

 a port of the breakout game from learnopengl.com

 ## Why?
+C is simple.
+I tried Borland C++ 2.0 when it came out.
+I didn't like it then - too 'gimicky'.
+It's gotten better, but its still a noisy syntax.
+I c compiles faster, too.

 > "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off" -- Bjarne Stroustrup

 ## example